-The oil-based Gulf states of the Middle East are looking to diversify their economies, which will provide ongoing opportunities for Queensland companies in the food and agriculture, education and training and infrastructure sectors.
+The oil-based Gulf states of the Middle East are looking to diversify their economies, which will provide ongoing opportunities for Queensland companies in the food and agriculture, education and training, healthcare and infrastructure sectors.

-While political stability in the region is an issue, in the long term the region is expected to grow significantly on the back of its young and ambitious work force.
+While political stability in the region is an issue, in the long term the region is expected to grow significantly on the back of its young and ambitious workforce.
+The diversification of the Middle East economies will also see growing investments, as well as influence, in these regional areas.

-Queensland companies with innovative offerings in the food and agriculture, education and training and infrastructure sectors will be in high demand.
+Queensland companies with innovative offerings in the food and agriculture, education and training, and infrastructure sectors will be in high demand, especially those willing to consider market-entry strategies such as joint venturing and partnerships.

-Exporting to the Gulf states will provide the ideal launch pad for expansion into the greater Middle East and Northern African region.
+Exporting to the Gulf states can provide the ideal launch pad for expansion into the greater Middle East and Northern African region.
 The key states are:

 - Saudi Arabia

-The Gulf states are expected to become a regional hub for a number of industries, with their influence extending to include Eastern Africa, Turkey, Iran, Central Asia and South Asia.
+The Gulf states are expected to become a regional hub for several industries, with their influence extending to include Eastern Africa, Turkey, Iran, Central Asia, South Asia and Europe.

 Middle East opportunities